 Teams can utilize Equip’s vast Question Libraries, and create Custom Tests that enable them to hire Developers, Sales, Marketing and Customer Support Executives, Data Analysts and more.
 That’s a lot, right?
 All in one platform!

-HackerRank too allows for the creation of Custom tests, however, questions from a Custom Test are individually added to the library.
-The questions will have to be added later individually which turns out to be a cumbersome task.
+HackerRank offers Custom tests, however, questions from a Custom Test are individually added to the library.
+The questions will have to be added later individually which can be rather cumbersome.

-• Equip offers a wide range of question types, such as Coding, MCQs, and it also boasts of voice input and transcription questions, thereby allowing recruiters to assess candidates using varied question types.
+• Test types and Question types: Equip offers a wide range of test types, such as Programming tests, Quizzes, and Video Responses, and it also has unique question types such as voice input and transcription questions.
 It has more than 10 questions types to choose from.

-• Here’s how Equip prevents candidates from cheating: Equip has a Randomized Template Feature that prevents candidates from making the questions publicly available.
+• Unique Questions: Equip has a Randomized Template Feature that prevents candidates from making the questions publicly available.
 What’s more?
-When you upload a question template, it will show different variants of the same question to different users, thereby preventing any scope for cheating.
+When you upload a question template, it will show different variants of the same question to different users, thereby preventing chances of cheating.

 Read more: An in-depth comparison of Equip and HackerRank